kay-hewett/pytorch-testing-scripts/CONTRIBUTION_GUIDE.md

 # Executive Summary

-GPUs drive the artificial intelligence boom as the accelerator of modern supercomputing and the driver of hyperscaler data centers.
-How does the speed of GPU compare computationally to CPU?
-As a test case, I compared the computational efficiency of CPU vs GPU on an Apple Mac M4.
-The key finding was a performance crossover at ~1500x1500 matrices.
-The CPU outperforms GPU by 2-4x for matrices smaller than 1000x1000.
-The GPU advantages were realized at scale because the parallel computational benefits overcome the initialization costs.
-The critical performance crossover for GPUs occurs at 2000x2000 matrices with 2-2.3x
+**GPU Performance in Modern Computing**

+In the realm of artificial intelligence and supercomputing, GPUs play a pivotal role as accelerators driving innovation in hyperscaled data centers.
+But how does the computational speed of GPUs compare to CPUs?
+A performance test was conducted comparing the efficiency of CPU versus GPU on an Apple Mac M4, revealing intriguing insights.

-**Key Finding:**
+**Key Insight:**
-Performance Crossover at ~1500x1500 Matrices
-CPU Advantage (Small Matrices):

-Matrix sizes ≤ 1000x1000: CPU outperforms GPU by 2-4x
-Root cause: GPU initialization overhead exceeds computation benefits
-Example: 500x500 matrices - CPU: 0.0002s vs MPS: 0.0007s (CPU 3.5x faster)
-GPU Advantage (Large Matrices):

-Matrix sizes ≥ 2000x2000: GPU outperforms CPU by 2-2.3x
-Root cause: Parallel computation benefits overcome initialization costs
-Example: 4000x4000 matrices - CPU: 0.0429s vs MPS: 0.0194s (GPU 2.2x faster)

-**Business Implications**
-The most effective use cases for CPU include Small-Scale Operations such as rapid prototyping, small batch inference, edge devices.
-The cost efficiency does not need expensive GPU hardware, and the latency advantage is immediate execution without GPU warmup.
-The cache efficiency of smaller data sets leverages no memory transfer causing latency.

-For Large-Scale Operations the GPU can be leveraged for training, large batch processing, production inference.
-The throughput advantage is a 2-3x speedup for matrices >2000x2000.
-For larger data sets, the GPU massively parallizes thousands of cores.

-**Development Strategy:**

-An adaptive approach to the device selection could benchmark to the specific workload where the results vary by model architecture.
+A significant performance shift occurs around the ~1500x1500 matrix size.
+An adaptive approach to the device selection could successfully build the model architecture.
 A hybrid approach of CPU for small operations and GPU for large operations could optimize the performance advantages of the devices.

-The production deployment platforms might prioritize CPU optimization for edge/mobile devices with small, discrete transcations.
-Cloud, server and hyperscalers could invest in GPU acceleration particularly moderate matrix workloads.
-This pattern is consistent across Apple Silicon (MPS), NVIDIA CUDA, and AMD ROCm platforms, making it a fundamental consideration for the deployment strategies.
+**CPU Superiority (Smaller Matrices):**
+- For matrix sizes up to 1000x1000, CPUs outperform GPUs by 2-4 times.
+- This is attributed to the overhead of GPU initialization surpassing its computational benefits.
+- For instance, in a scenario with 500x500 matrices, CPUs performed 3.5 times faster than GPUs.

+**GPU Dominance (Medium and Larger Matrices):**
+- As matrix sizes exceed 2000x2000, GPUs outperform CPUs by 2-2.3 times.
+- The parallel computational advantages of GPUs prove superior, overcoming the initial costs.
+- As an example for 4000x4000 matrices, GPUs were 2.2 times faster than CPUs.

+**Implications for Business:**
+- **CPU Applications:** Ideal for small-scale tasks like rapid prototyping, edge devices, and small batch inference because of the cost efficiency and immediate execution without warmup.
+The smaller data sets cache efficiently without memory transfers.
+- **GPU Applications:** Suited for operations that optimize the performance advantages of the devices such as training, batch processing, and production inference.
+The throughput advantage is 2-3 times speed.

+**Strategic Deployment:**
+- **Adaptive Device Selection:** Tailor the device choice to specific workloads that optimize performance based on model architecture.
+- **Hybrid Approach:** Select CPU for small tasks and GPU for larger operations harnessing the strengths of both devices effectively.

 ## 📋 Table of Contents